seng438-winter-2024/seng438-a4-AlexMclean42/seng438-a4-team-1.md

 ## **RangeTest**

 When looking at the coverage for Range from assignment 3 to assignment 4 we can see that our Branch Coverage went from 87.8% to 95.8%, our Method Coverage went from 100.0% to 95.7% and our Statement Coverage went from 88.4% to 96.1%!
 When we ran the PiTest for Range based on the code from assignment 3 we got a mutation coverage of 57%.
-This indicated us that our Range test cases we there but not at good (robust) as we previously thought.
+This indicated us that our Range test cases we there but not as good (robust) as we previously thought.
 So we wrote some test cases targeted at mutants that survived which allowed us to increase our Range mutation coverage to 67%, which made out test cases much stronger!

 # A discussion on the effect of equivalent mutants on mutation score accuracy
 Equivalent mutants are mutations in the code that do not change the behavior of the program.
 Such that it is impossible to make a test case that would kill that mutant or make that mutant survive.
 This is a problem as they still contribute to the mutation score and can inflate or deflate that score, without providing additional insights into the robustness of the test suite.
 These equivalent mutants can be hard to detect as it requires analyzing the branches and possible outcome of the code.
-We tried to detect these mutants by
+We tried to detect these mutants by performing/using

-- Manual inspection, where we manually review the mutated code and compare its behavior with the original code to determine if the mutation is equivalent.
+- Manual inspections, where we manually review the mutated code and compare its behavior with the original code to determine if the mutation is equivalent.
 But this was very time-consuming.
 - Automated code analysis tools we used, Pitest which is a mutation testing tool for Java.
-PIT had built-in mechanisms to detect and filter out equivalent mutants (Kill or Survived based on our test suite).
+PIT had built-in mechanisms to detect and filter out equivalent mutants (Killed or Survived based on our test suite).

-One equivalent mutant that I noticed a lot was “substituting 1 with -1” where they want to test substituting 1 with -1.
+One equivalent mutant that we noticed a lot was “substituting 1 with -1”, where the test would test substituting 1 with -1.
 But In the case of `return (b == null);`, the mutation simply substitutes 1 with -1, which changes the condition to `return (b == -1);`.
 However, this mutated condition doesn't make logical sense in the context of checking for null.
 Which proves that not all mutants are testable.
 Overall, detecting equivalent mutants requires a combination of automated tools and manual inspection.
 By identifying and filtering out equivalent mutants we can improve the test suite's effectiveness.

 # A discussion of what could have been done to improve the mutation score of the test suites